-The materiality threshold for transactions is NZ\$250,000 per annum for large advisers/suppliers/customers and NZ\$25,000 per annum for small advisers/suppliers/customers.
-"Large" advisers include all major law, accounting, and investment banking firms.
+The materiality threshold for transactions is NZ\$25,000 per annum.
 These thresholds are assessed by looking at transactions during the three most recent financial years.

 A substantial product holder is a shareholder controlling 5 percent or more of the quoted voting products in the company.
 This is in accordance with Financial Markets Conduct Act 2013 (FMCA).